The Hornstein Jewish Professional Leadership Program

 ]

 Examines why we teach history, how students learn history, the uses of public history, and what history means within a Jewish context.
-Special emphasis is placed on teaching with primary sources, digital resources, and oral history.
-Includes an oral history project in cooperation with the Jewish Women's Archive and Keshet (a Jewish LGBTQ organization), and an introduction to Holocaust education with Facing History and Ourselves.
-Usually offered every third year.
+Special emphasis is placed on teaching with primary sources, archival resources, and oral history.
+Includes a history lesson plan writing project and an introduction to Holocaust education with Facing History and Ourselves.
+Usually offered every second year.

 NEJS